Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 One important item that our Executives are interested in is to learn more about how these locations relate to each other as well as if there are any locations we currently serve that are potentially too far away from hot selling city centers.

-Unfortunately what we have seen so far is our first party data does not give us the building blocks required to complete this sort of Geospatial analysis.
+Unfortunately what we have seen so far is our first-party data does not give us the building blocks required to complete this sort of Geospatial analysis.
 Thankfully, the Snowflake Marketplace has great listings from SafeGraph that can assist us here.

 ### Step 1 - Acquiring SafeGraph POI Data from the Snowflake Marketplace